acend/helm-basics-training/content/en/docs/02.0/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-make sure to set the proper value as hostname. `<appdomain>` will be provided by the teacher.
+Make sure to set the proper value as hostname. `<appdomain>` will be provided by the teacher.
 {{% /alert %}}

-Apply the change by upgrading our release:
+Apply the change by upgrading the release:

 {{< onlyWhen helm2 >}}